Skip to main content

 The allowed operations are as follows:

-• add: The items in value will be appended to labels.
+• add: the items in value will be appended to labels.

-• remove: If the item in value matches the item in labels, the former will be deleted.
+• remove: if the item in value matches the item in labels, the former will be deleted.
 If they do not match, nothing will be done.

-• replace: If the key in value matches the key in the label, the former will be replaced.
+• replace: if the key in value matches the key in the label, the former will be replaced.
 If they do not match, nothing will be done.

 Examples